 You may decide to take a morning excursion to a nearby, exceptionally beautiful privately owned park, Aiken del Sur.
 The park has well-maintained trails, set in evergreen forest with lovely waterfalls and lakes, including a 75-foot-high cascade.
 Bird possibilities include ringed kingfisher, woodpeckers, and a variety of forest birds.
 A Patagonian lamb barbecue (with vegetarian options) and entertainment by local musicians awaits at the end of the walk.

 Alternatively, take a full-day excursion to the Coyhaique National Reserve, driving into a beautiful valley in the foothills of the Andes with views of the snow-covered peaks.
 Entering the reserve, drive through evergreen forest full of giant rhubarb and ferns to the transition zone of deciduous Nothofagus forest.
 The starting point for your hike is Laguna Verde, “Green Lake.”
 Coyhaique National Reserve is home to three Chilean woodpecker species, passerines, diurnal and nocturnal predatory birds, and other animals such as pumas and foxes.
 In places, the forest is native and pristine, and in others you have the chance to appreciate the colonization process that is following fires of recent years.
 After your hike, you'll have a picnic lunch and visit the city of Coyhaique, seeing its central plaza and the artisans’ stalls, with excellent handicrafts.
+Then return to Chacabuco and National Geographic Explorer.

 This huge region of incredible scenery provides days of adventure.
 A vast area of snow-capped mountains, gigantic glaciers, thousands of islands covered with forests and other vegetation, lakes, soaring granite walls, and waterfalls—the archipelago is untouched by humans except for a few fishing villages which perch at “the end of the world.”
 With a National Geographic photographer and a photo instructor by your side, you’ll have boundless photo options.
 One possibility is exploring Tortel, where a system of boardwalks connects the houses and publics spaces of this charming town of about 500 inhabitants.